angelariggs/gem-store/angular-notes.md

 - orderBy: sort items
 	- ex: {{ng-repeat='product in store.products | orderBy:"-price"'}} sorts descending order.
 Without the '-', it would sort in ascending order.

+	---

+	Initialization and config should go inside the controllers.